Business Management

 Learning Outcomes:

-Upon completing this course, students have acquired the following skills for specific roles, e.g., as manager, external consultant, or HR business partner: - Using the "self" purposefully as a tool when designing change processes. - Understanding and experimenting with the dynamics that arise when people, groups and organizations collaborate - Testing, deepening, and learning to apply special skills: asking, listening, observing, and conveying observations, leading conversations purposefully, understanding group processes, conflict and collaboration skills, self-reflection, intervention skills, and emotional intelligence - Applying group dynamics in agile contexts - Designing and delimiting change processes Students have developed their willingness and ability to change, willingness and ability to learn, systemic thinking and assessment skills by dealing with the course tasks.
+Upon completing this course, alumni have acquired the following skills for specific roles, e.g., as manager, external consultant, or HR business partner: - Using the "self" purposefully as a tool when designing change processes. - Understanding and experimenting with the dynamics that arise when people, groups and organizations collaborate - Testing, deepening, and learning to apply special skills: asking, listening, observing, and conveying observations, leading conversations purposefully, understanding group processes, conflict and collaboration skills, self-reflection, intervention skills, and emotional intelligence - Applying group dynamics in agile contexts - Designing and delimiting change processes Alumni have developed their willingness and ability to change, willingness and ability to learn, systemic thinking and assessment skills by dealing with the course tasks.

 Superior module: